nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 To allow users to benchmark the performance of their method against the community, we will host a single leaderboard all year round.
 Additionally, we intend to organize a number of challenges at leading Computer Vision and Machine Learning conference workshops.
 Users that submit their results during the challenge period are eligible for awards.
 These awards may be different for each challenge.
-Any user that cannot attend the workshop (direct or via a representative) will be excluded from the challenge, but will still be listed on the leaderboard.

 ### Workshop on Benchmarking Progress in Autonomous Driving, ICRA 2020
 The first nuScenes prediction challenge will be held at [ICRA 2020](https://www.icra2020.org/).